 This requirement assumes that the measurement report is not delayed by other LPP signalling on the DCCH.
 This measurement reporting delay excludes the delay uncertainty caused by inserting the measurement report into the TTI of the uplink DCCH.
 The delay uncertainty is: 2 x TTIDCCH where TTIDCCH is the duration of subframe or slot or subslot when the measurement report is transmitted on the PUSCH with subframe or slot or subslot duration.
 This measurement reporting delay excludes any delay caused by no UL resources for UE to send the measurement report.

-The reported PRS-RSRPP measurement values contained in measurement reports shall be based on the measurement report mapping requirements specified in clauses 10.1.38.3.
+The reported PRS-RSRPP measurement values contained in measurement reports shall be based on the measurement report mapping requirements specified in clause 10.1.38.3.

 The PRS-RSRPP measurement accuracy for all measured PRS resources shall be fulfilled according to the accuracy requriements specified in the clauses [TBD].